Simpson Thacher & Bartlett: History

+During the targeting of law firms and lawyers under the second Trump administration; in April 2025, the firm was among several that capitulated to the president's demands, agreeing to provide $125 million in pro bono legal work to causes backed by the administration.
+Two weeks later, long-time client Microsoft transferred its legal matters from Simpson Thacher & Bartlett to Jenner & Block.
+In July 2026, the Department of Justice subpoenaed Simpson Thacher in an investigation of the deal.

+In May 2025, the firm signed a lease for office space formerly occupied by Google in San Francisco and announced plans to open a new San Francisco office in 2026.

+Notable cases

 In 1988, Simpson Thacher, led by longtime chairman Richard Beattie, advised KKR's $25.1 billion acquisition of RJR Nabisco.
-It was, at the time, the largest-ever private-equity purchase in history, the details of which are memorialized in the book "Barbarians at the Gate."
+Then the largest private-equity purchase in history; the details are memorialized in the book Barbarians at the Gate.

-In 2004, Simpson Thacher represented the underwriters in Google's $2.7 billion IPO, the largest technology IPO at the time.
+In 2004, Simpson Thacher represented the underwriters in Google's $2.7 billion IPO, then the largest technology IPO.
 In 2006, the firm represented Google in its $1.65 billion acquisition of YouTube.

 In 2008, Simpson Thacher represented JPMorgan Chase in a loan repayment transaction that also unintentionally changed a different $1.5 billion secured loan into an unsecured loan, which caused JPMorgan Chase to suffer up to $1.5 billion of losses when the debtor General Motors declared bankruptcy in 2009.
-Although Simpson Thacher did not originate the error, it failed to catch the mistake — with one firm attorney praising debtor counsel Mayer Brown for a "nice job on the documents,".
+Although Simpson Thacher did not originate the error, it failed to catch the mistake—with one firm attorney praising debtor counsel Mayer Brown for a "nice job on the documents".

 In 2010, the firm represented Tesla Motors in its IPO, the first IPO of a new U.S. car company since Ford Motor Co. in 1956.

-In 2012, Simpson Thacher "helped launch Facebook, Inc." in assisting the underwriters in Facebook's $16 billion IPO, at the time the largest technology offering ever and their third-largest IPO in U.S. history.
+In 2012, Simpson Thacher assisted the underwriters in Facebook's 2012 $16 billion IPO, then the largest technology offering, and third-largest IPO in U.S. history.

-In 2014, the firm set a new record in its representation of Alibaba Group Holding Limited in its initial public offering, the largest IPO ever to be conducted.
-The record-breaking IPO raised $25 billion, ending its first day of trading with a market capitalization of $231 billion.
-For this work, the firm was awarded "Global Final Deals of the Year" Award, and Corporate Partners Leiming Chen (Hong Kong) and Bill Hinman (Palo Alto) were each recognized as "Deal Makers of the Year" by the American Lawyer.
+In 2014, the firm set a new record representing Alibaba Group Holding Limited in its initial public offering, the largest IPO ever conducted.
+The record-breaking IPO raised $25 billion, and ended its first day of trading with a market capitalization of $231 billion.

 In 2016, the firm represented Microsoft in its $26.2 billion acquisition of LinkedIn.

 In 2018, the firm represented Microsoft in its $7.5 billion acquisition of GitHub.